Janspeed 100

 The Youth section is buoyant, and we expect to be welcoming many new and existing players to the game.
 We look forward to the children reaping the rewards of the high-quality coaching Salisbury RFC provides this season and beyond.

 Finally, I remind you of the many social events that take place at the Clubhouse.
+Along with the usual social activities, including VP lunches and fine dining evenings.
 Please support these events as they are vital to keep the club operating and providing rugby for the local community.
-I look forward to seeing you at the Club to enjoy all the successes and challenges the season has to offer.

 Russell Jugg